St. Joseph the Betrothed Ukrainian Greek Catholic Church: Interior

 The interior of the church is adorned with Byzantine style icons (frescoes).

 Relief geometric patterns of crosses are etched into the walls of the second story of the current structure.
-The underlying materials from which the crosser were made was left visible until in 1996 and 1997 pastor Fr.
+The underlying materials from which the crosses were made was left visible until in 1996 and 1997 pastor Fr.
 Pavlo Hayda had them painted, and the gold domes restored.
 The iconostasis inside the church is a traditional Byzantine iconostasis with two tiers and is in the Modern Cossack Baroque Style.

 In the rear, on the west end of the altar server and priest sacristy, is the diminutive St. Paraskevia Chapel, named after the saint from whom Fr.
 Shary's (see History) mother took her name.
 Daily morning services take place here, and the main sanctuary is used for celebrating Divine Liturgies on Saturdays, Sundays, and high holy days.
 The iconostasis in the chapel is the original for the church on this site.